AtmosSystem/Kernel/README.md

-# kernel
+# Kernel

-A Clojure library designed to ... well, that part is up to you.
+This library is the core of atmos systems, it has commons functionality.

-## Usage
+## Installation

-FIXME
+[atmos-kernel "0.3.0"]

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Santiago de Pedro

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version.